File and Code Templates

-Use this page to view, edit, create, and remove file templates.
+Files can be created according to pre-defined templates (file templates).
+Use this page to view, edit, and create such templates.

-When you select a template, its settings and contents are shown in the right-hand part of the page.
-(The template contents are in the area under the Reformat according to style check box.)
+When you select a template, its contents and description are displayed in the right-hand part of the page.

 Template settings and contents